tlc.client.sample_type

 The registered SampleType.

-class tlc.client.sample_type.CompositeSampleType(name: str, children: list[tlc.client.sample_type.SampleType])#
+class tlc.client.sample_type.CompositeSampleType(name: str, children: list[tlc.client.sample_type.SampleType])

-Bases: tlc.client.sample_type.SampleType[tlc.client.sample_type.ST, typing.Dict[str, object]], typing.Generic[tlc.client.sample_type.ST]
+Bases: tlc.client.sample_type.SampleType[tlc.client.sample_type.ST, dict[str, object]], typing.Generic[tlc.client.sample_type.ST]

 Base class for all composite sample types.